-Round Eight Proud of Them honorees shine
+Round Eight Proud of Them honourees shine

-Young Bodden Towners shined in Round Eight of the Proud of Them 2017 awards… With half of the awardees hailing from the Eastern district.
+Young Bodden Towners shined in Round Eight of the Proud of Them 2017 awards, with half of the awardees hailing from the Eastern district.

 The 12 awardees were nominated in the areas of academics, sports, community service and culture and were all honoured in a ceremony at George Town yacht club on 29 November.